nacos-group/nacos-k8s/README.md

 # Limitations

 * Scaling is not currently supported
-* Persistent Volumes must be used. emptyDirs will likely result in a loss of data
+* Persistent Volumes must be used. emptyDirs will possibly result in a loss of data